aritra1911/avr/README.md

 If you're facing an issue of `rc=-1` error from `avrdude` while programming the ATmega328P from an Arduino, head over to the discussion thread of [this issue](https://github.com/hexagon5un/AVR-Programming/issues/24) of the book's repository.

+# UART
+The empty Arduino board is absolutely perfect for using as a serial interface.
+While a dedicated serial adapter would look at the AVR from the computer's perspective, the Arduino will look at the computer from the AVR's perspective so make sure you get the RX and TX pins hooked up right.
+TX refers to transfer to the computer so that hooks up to the TX (pin 3) of the AVR.
+Similarly RX hooks up to RX (pin 2) of the AVR.
+No tricks here.